Kim Woo-seok (singer)

-Kim Woo-seok (김우석, born October 27, 1996), also known by the stage name Wooshin (우신), is a South Korean singer, songwriter and actor.
+Kim Woo-seok (김우석, born October 27, 1996), formerly known by the stage name Wooshin (우신), is a South Korean singer, songwriter and actor.
 He debuted as a member of South Korean band Up10tion in 2015.
 In 2019, he rose to prominence after finishing second on Produce X 101, which made him a member of X1.
 He debuted as a solo artist with the release of his first extended play, 1st Desire (Greed), on May 25, 2020.

 Early life

-Kim Woo-seok was born on October 27, 1996, in Daedeok District, Daejeon, South Korea.
+Kim was born on October 27, 1996, in Daedeok District, Daejeon, South Korea.
 He is the only child in his family.

 On February 28, 2016, Kim was enrolled at Dong-ah Institute of Media and Arts, majoring in acting and K-pop.
 He later transferred to Global Cyber University, enrolling in the Department of Entertainment and Media.

 Career

-2015–2018: Up10tion
+2015–2018: Debut with Up10tion and solo activities

 Kim first appeared in Up10tion's pre-debut program, "Masked Rookie King Up10tion" in 2015.
 He was the first member to be introduced to the group.
 He made his official debut in South Korea on September 11, 2015, with their first EP, Top Secret.

 On October 6, 2016, he was selected as the host of SBS MTV's The Show alongside Jeon Somi.
 They had their first broadcast on October 11.
 Six months later, on April 25, 2017, the duo officially left their position.

 Kim went on hiatus on June 6 of the same year due to mental health issues, returning nine months later for the release of the group's first studio album, Invitation.

-2019: Produce X 101 and X1
+2019–2022: Produce X 101, X1, solo artist and acting debut

-In March 2019, Kim Woo-seok was revealed to be a contestant of Produce X 101, along with his fellow Up10tion member, Lee Jin-hyuk.
+In March 2019, Kim was revealed to be a contestant of Produce X 101, along with his fellow Up10tion member, Lee Jin-hyuk.
 Kim placed second in the final episode with 3,120,276 votes, earning a spot in the final lineup.
-He debuted with X1 on August 27, 2019 with the release of their first EP, Emergency: Quantum Leap.
+He debuted with X1 on August 27, 2019, with the release of their first EP, Emergency: Quantum Leap.
 Following revelations of the Mnet vote manipulation investigation, X1 announced that they were to disband on January 6, 2020.